Geometric Floquet theory

-\textit{Discussion \& outlook.---} We have provided an alternative formulation of Floquet theory based on concepts from quantum geometry, such as gauge potentials and geometric phases.
-The key ingredient is the identity~\eqref{eq:Floquet_STA} demonstrating that the lab frame Hamiltonian $H(t)$ generates counterdiabatic driving for the Floquet states.
-Its gauge-invariant formulation~\eqref{eq:Kato_floquet} leads to a nonstroboscopic geometric decomposition of the evolution operator~\eqref{eq:Kato_evo}, where the dynamics naturally separates into a geometric part $\Gamma(t,t_0)$ that accumulates geometric phases, and a dynamical part generated by the unique Kato operator $\Xi_\K(t,t_0)$.
-For inherently nonequilibrium drives, the Kato decomposition also provides a decomposition into equilibrium and nonequilibrium properties: for an anomalous Floquet topological insulator the Floquet ($\pi$) edge modes become indistinguishable from ordinary ($0$) edge modes in the Kato spectrum; in discrete time crystals, parity-odd and -even states remain degenerate, while the $\pi$-gap between them manifests only in the geometric phase.
-Notably, since $H(t)$ is a local Hamiltonian for generic many-body systems, the nonlocality of the Floquet Hamiltonian is directly related to the nonlocality of the adiabatic gauge potential; a comparison between the locality properties of $\Xi_\K(t,t_0)$ ($\HK(t)$) and $\HF[t]$ is an interesting open question for future investigation.
+\textit{Discussion \& Outlook.---} We have provided an alternative formulation of Floquet theory based on concepts from quantum geometry, such as gauge potentials and geometric phases.
+The key insight is the identity~\eqref{eq:Floquet_STA} demonstrating that the lab frame Hamiltonian $H(t)$ generates counterdiabatic driving for the Floquet states.
+Its formulation in the parallel-transport gauge~\eqref{eq:Kato_floquet} leads to a geometric decomposition of the evolution operator~\eqref{eq:Kato_evo}, where the dynamics naturally separates into the Wilson line operator $\mathcal{W}(t,t_0)$ that accumulates geometric phases, and a dynamical part generated by the unique average-energy operator $\Havg(t,t_0)$.
+The geometric phase $\gamma(T)$ and average-energies $\Eavg(T)$ can be obtained from the response of the quasienergy to changes in the period, $\gamma(T)=T^2 \partial_T \EF$~\cite{Fainshtein1978some} and $\Eavg=\partial_T(T\EF(T))$~\cite{GRIFONI1998contemporary}, respectively.
+Moreover, there exist protocols to measure the Berry phase $\gamma(T)$ in experiments for few-level systems and weakly-interacting Bose-Einstein condensates with ultracold atoms~\cite{atala2013direct,duca2015aharonov,bruggenjurgen2024phase}, and using quantum computers for many-body states~\cite{iqbal2024non}.
+It is also feasible to measure the average-energy, $\Eavg{=}T^{-1}\int^T_0 \langle\psi_n[t]|H(t)|\psi_n[t]\rangle\dd t$, by adiabatically preparing the Floquet states $|\psi_n[t]\rangle$~\cite{Schindler2024_FCD}, and measuring the time-resolved expectation value of the lab-frame Hamiltonian~\cite{impertro2024local}.
+Using the relation $\EF{=}\Eavg(T,0){+}T^{-1}\gamma(T)$ this provides a new way to map out the quasienergy spectrum, and shows that the central quantities of geometric Floquet theory are experimentally accessible.

+Conceptually, a key result of geometric Floquet theory is the inherent geometric origin of nonequilibrium phenomena, encoded in the Berry phases of the Floquet states.
+For anomalous Floquet topological insulators, we show that the geometric phases carry the relevant information about nonequilibrium properties since Floquet ($\pi$) edge modes are indistinguishable from ordinary ($0$) edge modes in the average-energy spectrum; in discrete time crystals, the characteristic $\pi$-splitting between quasienergy states manifests only in the geometric phase, as parity-odd and -even states have degenerate average-energy.
+Therefore, geometric Floquet theory provides a natural decomposition of the evolution into dynamical equilibrium-like properties and geometric nonequilibrium properties.